Trump Fires Secretary of State Tillerson, Taps Pompeo

 "I'm really at a point where we're getting very close to having the Cabinet, and other things, that I want," Trump said.

-Tillerson, meanwhile, was sometimes left out of the loop on White House decisions, and his statements didn't always align with the president's.
+Tillerson was sometimes left out of the loop on White House decisions, and his statements did not always align with the president's.
 Trump decided to negotiate with North Korea by himself, he said Tuesday.
-Hours before he was fired, Tillerson said that the poisoning of an ex-Russian spy and his daughter in Britain "came from Russia," establishing a link before the White House did.
-(Trump later told reporters that it appeared that Russia was behind the attack and that the U.S. will concur with whatever Britain finds.)
+Hours before Tillerson was fired, he said that the poisoning of an ex-Russian spy and his daughter in Britain "came from Russia," establishing a link before the White House did.
+(Trump later told reporters that it appeared that Russia was behind the attack and that the U.S. would concur with whatever Britain finds.)

 Tillerson was told by chief of staff John Kelly Friday that Trump intended to ask him to "step aside," but didn't give an exact date or time, two sources familiar with the situation told NBC News.

-Shortly after that, his office said Tillerson canceled events for the day because he wasn't feeling well.
+Shortly after that, Tillerson's office said the secretary of state was canceling events for the day because he wasn't feeling well.

 Goldstein was fired later Tuesday, a senior State Department official told NBC News.